 Two Ribbon Trail

 Another secluded option near the West Entrance, the Two Ribbon Trail is a short hike to the Madison River and a great option for secluded wedding ceremonies in Yellowstone.
-This ceremony location allows up to 15 people.

 Old Faithful

 There is a designated ceremony area near Old Faithful.
-Known for it’s predictable eruptions, this is one of the parks main attractions and an epic wedding ceremony location in Yellowstone!
+Known for its predictable eruptions, this is one of the park’s main attractions and an epic wedding ceremony location in Yellowstone!
 There are several lodges, cabins, gift shops, and food options within walking distance, in addition to 150 geysers to explore within walking distance.

 Mammoth Chapel

-The largest wedding venue in the park, Mammoth chapel can host up to 250 people for weddings and costs $300.
+The largest wedding venue in the park, Mammoth Chapel can host up to 250 people for weddings and costs $300.

 Mammoth and the Historic Fort Yellowstone are the first things you’ll see when coming in through Yellowstone’s North Entrance.
 The fort includes Mammoth Chapel, built of stone in 1913, the only church in the entire park!
 It’s perfect for couples looking to have a more traditional ceremony before exploring the park.

-Something else to keep in mind is that the Mammoth area is one of the few areas of the park that is accessible year round, making this the only ceremony location for winter weddings in Yellowstone.
+Something else to keep in mind is that the Mammoth area is one of the few areas of the park that is accessible year-round, making this the only ceremony location for winter weddings in Yellowstone.

 Virginia Cascade Picnic Area